swathisanil/online-retail-intelligence/README.md

 **Dataset:** UCI Online Retail | 522,360 transactions | Dec 2010 – Dec 2011 | 38 Countries
 **Tools:** Python · MySQL 8.0 · Excel · Power BI · scikit-learn

----

 ## Business Problem

-A UK-based online retailer operating across **38 international markets** generates **£10.24M in annual revenue** — yet has no visibility into which customers drive that revenue, when and why they churn, which products to bundle, or what next quarter's sales will look like.
+A UK-based online retailer operating across **38 international markets** generates **£10.24M in annual revenue** ,  yet has no visibility into which customers drive that revenue, when and why they churn, which products to bundle, or what next quarter's sales will look like.

 This project solves all of that.
-It delivers a **complete, production-grade business intelligence pipeline** covering every layer of the analytics stack: raw data cleaning in Excel, SQL-based business querying with window functions, Python-driven EDA and machine learning, and Power BI dashboarding — with every finding translated into a concrete, prioritised business recommendation.
+It delivers a **complete, production-grade business intelligence pipeline** covering every layer of the analytics stack: raw data cleaning in Excel, SQL-based business querying with window functions, Python-driven EDA and machine learning, and Power BI dashboarding, with every finding translated into a concrete, prioritised business recommendation.

----

 ## Key Results at a Glance